On Nikishin systems with discrete components and weak asymptotics of multiple orthogonal polynomials: Statement of the main results

 Results of this nature (in a more general setting regarding the dimension of the vector equilibrium problem and the supports of the corresponding measures) may be seen in \cite{BKMW}.
 There, the action of constraints on the measures is not considered and the external fields, which verify restrictions of the form \eqref{cond1}, act on all the components of the vector measures.
 This implies in turn that all the components of the equilibrium vector measure have compact support.
 However, taking into consideration certain applications, we are especially interested in allowing the second component of the equilibrium measure to be unbounded.
 For this reason, in the proof of Theorem \ref{teo:equil} (see also Lemma \ref{lem1}) we follow the approach presented in \cite{HK} where results similar to Theorem \ref{teo:equil}, except for part $(C)$, also appear.
-We wish to point out that Theorem \ref{teo:equil} remains valid if $\supp(\sigma)$ is any non-trivial closed interval contained in $\mathbb{R}_-$.
+It's worth mentioning that when dealing with vector potentials involving measures with overlapping supports, in general, there is no reason for Euler-Lagrange variational conditions to hold everywhere, even in the presence of positive definite interaction matrices\footnote{see Section 5 for the definition of the interaction matrix relevant in our case} and strongly confining external fields (see the interesting examples contained in \cite{BKMW}).
+In our case, the solution is due to the Nikishin type structure of the problem and the action of the constraint $\sigma$ satisfying adequate conditions.

+In order to study the contracted zero distribution of the polynomials $Q_{n}, Q_{n,2}$, we must impose some restrictions on the points $\xi_{k,n}$ and the numbers $\beta_k, d_n$.
+These conditions are inspired by similar ones introduced for the study of the contracted zero distribution of discrete orthogonal polynomials in the scalar case as you can see in \cite[Theorem 2]{Rak2}, \cite[Definition 3.1]{DrSa}, \cite[Section 6]{KW}, and \cite[Theorem 7.1]{KR} whose model we follow closely.
+In the sequel we assume that: \begin{itemize} \item[(i)] There exists a positive continuous function $\rho$ on $\R_-$ such that